BohdanBuhrii/FunBooksAndVideos/README.md

 Swagger provides interactive API documentation where you can test the endpoints directly.

 ## API Endpoints
-Refer to Swagger UI for the full list of available endpoints.
+Refer to Swagger UI for the complete list of available endpoints.